icehawk/icehawk.github.io/Contents/docs/icehawk/auto-responding.md

 ## OPTIONS requests

-As described in the [request handlers section](@baseUrl@/docs/icehawk/request-handlers.html) the IceHawk component checks all implented interfaces of request handlers mapped to the requested URI to determine the allowed request methods for this URI.
+As described in the [request handlers section](@baseUrl@/docs/icehawk/request-handlers.html) the IceHawk component checks all implemented interfaces of request handlers mapped to the requested URI to determine the allowed request methods for this URI.
 The IceHawk component will then automatically serve an appropriate response.